major-kolz/instead-tools/README.md

 	- **assist.sh** - [under construction] will pack game for you (with [repo](http://instead-games.ru/)-correct name and substitut symlinks by real modules)

 * #### examples/
+Symple games, that help you familiarize yourself *with instead-tools*.
+Script *unfold_all.sh* create folders in instead-projects directory (i.e "~/.instead/games") with this examples (change the names to *main.lua*) and add symlink for *useful.lua*